vigneshram20/GoogleSheetsRestAssured/README.md

-Google sheets API authorization flow
+#Google sheets API authorization flow

-Getting Credential instance by passing client secret and client id
+1.Getting Credential instance by passing client secret and client id

-Getting Spreadsheet instance by passing Credential instance along with Project Name
+2.Getting Spreadsheet instance by passing Credential instance along with Project Name

-Create New Sheet using BatchUpdate method with the help of spreadsheetID
+3.Create New Sheet using BatchUpdate method with the help of spreadsheetID

-Retrieve or Insert values as Range using the Spreadsheet instance.
+4.Retrieve or Insert values as Range using the Spreadsheet instance.